Indezine Logo

 Figure 6: Square with several handles

 3. Now, select the bottom left white handle, as shown highlighted in red within Figure 6, above.
 Hold down the Shift key and drag it downwards.
 As soon as the smaller shape is resized to match the size of the adjoining shape, you'll see that the Dynamic Guides make an appearance, as shown in Figure 7, below!
 Since both our shapes were already top-aligned, dragging downwards was all we needed to do to attain the same size for both shapes.
-If your shapes are not top-aligned, you may have to drag and resize from upwards as well.
+If your shapes are not top aligned, you may have to drag and resize upwards as well.

 4. Resizing shapes is a snap